 Earth is the only planet we know of that can support life.
 The planet is not too close or too far away from the sun.
 It lies in a "Goldilocks zone" that is just right — not too hot, not too cold.

 The distance from Earth to the sun is one of the most important factors in making Earth habitable.
 The next closest planet to the sun, Venus, for example, is the hottest planet in the solar system.
-Temperatures there reach more than 750 F (400 C), while the average temperature on Mars is minus 80 F (minus 60 C).
+Temperatures there reach more than 750 degrees Fahrenheit (400 degrees Celsius), while the average temperature on Mars is minus 80 F (minus 60 C).

-The average temperature on Earth is about 61 degrees F (16 C).
+The average temperature on Earth is about 33.6 F (0.9 C), according to NASA.
 But temperatures vary greatly around the world depending on the time of year, ocean and wind currents and weather conditions.
 Summers tend to be warmer and winters colder.
 Also, temperatures tend to be higher near the equator and lower near the poles.

 According to the World Meteorological Organization, the coldest place on Earth is Vostok Station in Antarctica, where it reached minus 128.6 F (minus 89.2 C) on July 21, 1983.
 The coldest inhabited place is Oymyakon, Russia, a small village in Siberia, where it dips down to an average of minus 49 F (minus 45 C) and once hit a low of minus 96.16 F (minus 71 C).